idvxlab/EmotiCrafter/readme.md

 ####  Option A: Use Pretrained Model (TBD)

-Download the pretrained modal from [model](https://huggingface.co/spaces/idvxlab/EmotiCrafter/tree/main/model) and place it appropriately.
+You could download the pretrained modal from [this url](https://huggingface.co/spaces/idvxlab/EmotiCrafter/tree/main/model) and place it appropriately.

 ####  Option B: Train Your Own Model